Pacific Southwest Airlines Flight 1771: Incident

-The exact sequence of events remains undetermined, though some details were able to be determined based on information from the aircraft's cockpit voice recorder (CVR).
-Due to the poor quality of the recording, it was not possible to decipher everything spoken in the cockpit, nor was it possible to positively attribute phrases to specific individuals.
-As the aircraft, a four-engined British Aerospace BAe 146-200, cruised at 22000 ft over the central California coast, the CVR recorded either Captain Gregg Lindamood (43) or First Officer James Nunn (48) asking air traffic control about reports of turbulence.
-During the controller's reply, the CVR picked up two "high-level gunshot-like sound[s]."
-Burke had likely shot Thomson at this time.
+The exact sequence of events is unknown, although some details were determined based on information from the aircraft's cockpit voice recorder (CVR).
+Because of the poor quality of the recording, it was not possible to decipher everything spoken in the cockpit, nor was it possible to positively attribute words to specific individuals.

+First, the sound of the lavatory door opening was heard.
+It has been speculated that this was Burke loading the gun and giving Thompson time to read the note.
+As the aircraft, a four-engined British Aerospace BAe 146-200, cruised at 22000 ft over the central California coast, the CVR recorded either Captain Lindamood or First Officer Nunn asking air-traffic control about reports of turbulence.
+During the controller's reply, the CVR picked up two "high-level gunshot-like sound[s]".
+Burke had likely shot Thompson at this time.
 One of the pilots reported twice to the center controller that there had been gunshots fired aboard the aircraft.
-As the controller asked the pilots whether they wished to divert to Monterey, the sound of the cockpit door opening could be heard, followed by the sound of a female voice, believed to be Flight Attendant Debbie Neal.
-What was said by her could not be discerned, aside from the word "captain."
+As the controller asked the pilots whether they wished to divert to Monterey, the sound of the cockpit door opening could be heard, followed by the sound of a female voice, believed to be that of flight attendant Debbie Neil.
+The only word that could be discerned from this voice on the recording was the word "captain".
 This was followed one second later by a male voice saying something that was mostly unintelligible on the recording but ended with the word "problem."
 The FBI's transcript notes that this may have been Burke's voice.
-Although it is popularly believed that the complete phrase spoken by Burke had been "I'm the problem," this does not appear in the official FBI report.
-Immediately following this exchange, two more gunshot sounds were registered, followed by another gunshot six seconds later.
+Although sources such as the Mayday episode about Flight 1771 have stated that the complete phrase was "I'm the problem," this does not appear in the official FBI report.
+Immediately following this exchange, two more gunshot sounds were heard, followed by another gunshot six seconds later.

-Most likely, Burke shot Lindamood and Nunn, incapacitating them, if not outright killing them.
-Fifteen seconds later, the CVR picked up the sound of the cockpit door either opening or closing, as well as increasing windscreen noise as the airplane pitched down and accelerated.
+Burke shot Neil, Lindamood and Nunn, incapacitating and possibly killing them.
+Fifteen seconds later, the CVR recorded the sound of the cockpit door opening or closing, as well as increasing windscreen noise as the airplane pitched down and accelerated, indicating either that Burke pushed the control column down and forced the plane into a dive or that the captain or first officer was slumped against it.
 Thirty-two seconds after the sounds made by the cockpit door, a sixth and final gunshot was heard.
 All that could be determined was that this shot occurred in the passenger cabin.
 Some speculation arose that Burke shot himself, though this seems unlikely because a fragment of Burke's fingertip was lodged in the trigger when the investigators found the revolver.
 This indicated that he was alive and was holding the gun until the moment of impact.
-The most probable victim was an off-duty pilot that was working for PSA, Douglas Arthur, who was likely trying to enter the cockpit in an attempt to get the plane out of the dive.
+The most probable victim was off-duty PSA pilot Douglas Arthur, who was likely trying to enter the cockpit to recover the plane from its dive.
 For the remainder of the recording, the sound of windscreen noise and "distant voices" could be heard.